TimoThans33/Embedded-CW2/README.md

 * [Execute a bitcoin mining kernel in the background]
 * [Make the motor play a tune as it works]

-## Prerequisites
+### Prerequisites

 We have used the mbed cli as IDE because this was more efficient for testing code.
 Here are the install instructions.
-It is advised to install and build the project in a virtual environment (Assuming you have pip and python installed already)
+It is advised to install and build the project in a virtual environment.
+Assuming you have pip and python installed already

 ###Linux
 """
 sudo apt install mercurial